“The use of my app is completely safe. It certainly falls into the lowest risk category.”

 It is important to know that you, as the manufacturer, make the final decision on the question of the risk class of your product.
 Be aware of this responsibility and also seek opinions from experts.

-If you are planning a medical app, DiGA or DiPA and need support with the development, please feel free to contact us and we will discuss the whole thing together without obligation.
+If you are planning a medical app, DiGA or DiPA and need support with development, please feel free to contact us and we will discuss the whole thing together without obligation.
 We develop medical apps for companies and research institutions on a contract basis.

 Further questions?
 Please feel free to call us (+49 (0) 89 54998380) or send us an e-mail (kontakt@quickbirdmedical.com).